Our Services

 Helpful Resources

-Pregnancy hormones, increased blood flow, and uterine pressure can cause hemorrhoids, fissures, constipation, and anal sensitivity.
+Pregnancy commonly causes anal discomfort due to hormonal shifts, increased blood flow, and uterine pressure, which can lead to hemorrhoids, anal fissures, constipation, and heightened sensitivity.

 Pregnancy brings major changes to your body — and that includes your anal health.
 Increased blood flow, shifting hormones, and pressure from a growing uterus can all affect the rectal and anal area.
 At the same time, many couples have questions about anal intimacy during pregnancy and whether it is safe.